curiouschip/learn/content/docs/getting-started/Connecting-computer/_index.md

 ---

-You can connect to Pip using any device that is equipped with a browser.
+You can connect to Pip over WiFi using any device that is equipped with a browser.
 Although a computer or laptop is preferable, you can also connect using a tablet with a physical keyboard (we don't recommend using a screen based keyboard for coding).

+{{< figure src="Pipconnect.gif" >}}

+In order to connect to Pip, you must have already configured Pip's WiFi following the steps outlined in the [Configuring WiFi](/docs/getting-started/configuring-wifi/) section.
+If Pip has successfully connected to your network, you should see a WiFi symbol in the top right of the screen and a valid IP address in the top left of the screen.

+{{< figure src="browser2.png" >}}

 ---

 ## Enter Pip's IP address

-In order to connect to Pip, you must have already configured Pip's WiFi following the steps outlined in the [Configuring WiFi](/docs/getting-started/configuring-wifi/) section.
-You should see a WiFi symbol in the top right of the screen and a valid IP address in the top left of the screen.

-{{< figure src="browser2.png" >}}

 Open a new browser window and enter Pip's IP address, adding the suffix **:8080**